 Rieanne started at Starlight in 1999 as a volunteer.
 She has an Associate Degree in Criminal Justice from County College of Morris and a Bachelor's Degree in Exercise Physiology from Bacone College in Muskogee, Oklahoma.
 While at Bacone, Rieanne competed on the rodeo team while also riding and training barrel horses.
 In 2006, she earned her PATH certification and began teaching lessons.

 Kathy is from Barrington Hills, IL and has three sons, Jason, Eric and Matt.
-Her passion for Therapeutic Riding began in 1999 when she moved to San Diego where she became a PATH certified instructor in 2004.
-She went on to become the program manager of a small therapeutic riding center in Bonita Springs, CA. She also held the position of Southern California State Chair from 2005-2007.
+Her passion for Therapeutic Riding began in 1998 when she volunteered for the first time at Starlight.
+She went on to become the program manager of a small therapeutic riding center in Bonita, CA. She also held the position of Southern California State Chair from 2005-2007.
 Kathy moved back to Ringwood in 2008 and began working at Starlight as the Volunteer Coordinator and Expert Horse Handler.
 Currently, Kathy is the Volunteer Recruiter and Program Organizer of Experiential Off Horse Activities which includes working with Smarty the Donkey and doing hands-on craft activities.
 In her spare time, Kathy rides her leased horse, Catherine.

 Rachel has her Master's degree in Social Work from Rutger's University and is licensed in NJ.
 She has been working with infants, children and adults with disabilities for over 27 years.
 Her career began in college while working with adults dealing with mental illness.
 Over the years, she has worked for the NJ Department of Health in the Division of Developmental Disabilities and as a Quality Assurance Coordinator.
 Rachel's oldest daughter was diagnosed with Autism which led her to pursue training in PECs (Picture Exchange Communication System) as well as work as parent representative for the Statewide Interagency Council for early intervention.
 When Rachel's daughter began taking lessons at Starlight, she began volunteering and in 2016 began working as the Volunteer Coordinator.
 Rachel and both of her daughters continue to take lessons at the farm.